mgoellnitz/dinistiq/README.md

 given for bean names used in `mybeans.properties` can be overridden in `override-mybeans.properties`.

-For any of the instanciated beans you can provide more values to explicitly inject - again by the use of properties files.
+For any of the instantiated beans, you can provide more values to explicitly inject - again by the use of properties files.

-After instanciation of the bean, a properties file with the bean's name as its base filename is searched - first in the `dinistiq/defaults/` and then in the `dinistiq/beans/` folders on the classpath.
-Thus you can deliver your components with a reasonable defaults and necessary overrides for the specific application.
+After instantiation of the bean, a properties file with the bean's name as its base filename is searched - first in the `dinistiq/defaults/` and then in the `dinistiq/beans/` folders on the classpath.
+Thus, you can deliver your components with reasonable defaults and necessary overrides for the specific application.

-file dinistiq/beans/example.properties
+file `dinistiq/beans/example.properties`:

 ```
 activateCaching=true